Care Tips for Hardy Mums – From Container to Garden

 - After the first hard frost, pinch or snip off dead flowers, but leave the foliage.
 Mulch generously, and remove the mulch as soon as warmer spring weather arrives.
 In the spring, trim off the previous year's foliage when you see new green growth emerging.

-- Hold off on fertilizer until the new foliage emerges in the spring, and then apply a balanced liquid fertilizer every week to ten days from midsummer until the flower buds begin to show color.
+- Hold off on fertilizer until the new foliage emerges in the spring, and then apply a balanced liquid fertilizer every week to ten days from midsummer until the flower buds begin to show colour.